German Tenses: A Strangely Familiar World for English Speakers

 There are two more uses of the German present tense that are important to understand.

-First, in some instances the present tense can be used to refer to the future.
-This happens when you add a time expression such as a day of the week, but without the word jeden (every).
-It’s not unlike English in that way:
+First, in many instances the present tense can be used to refer to the future.
+This happens when you add a time expression such as a day of the week, which we often do in English too:

 Second, you can use the German present tense with the word seit (since), to talk about something that started in the past and is still going on.
 In this way, the German present tense can function like the English present perfect.

-Notice how here, Ich mag (I like) is in the present tense, but it corresponds to the English “I’ve liked,” which is the present perfect.
+Notice how here, Ich kenne (I know) is in the present tense, but it corresponds to the English “I’ve known,” which is the present perfect.
 We don’t have anything exactly like this in English, so this is one of those moments where you’ll have to immerse yourself in German until you get used to it.

 The Simple Past Tense